navabhi07/JAVAscript/README.md

 # JAVAscript
 a code repo for js
+Add comment